 The average user doesn’t enthusiastically embrace an app simply because they’ve installed it.
 In fact, apps typically lose 80% of users within three days of being downloaded.

 This is more likely to happen if they are bombarded with app permission requests.
 Therefore, it’s best to only request permission for additional information when a user tries to access a feature that requires it.
-Additionally, if the development team believes there may be ways to make the feature work without requesting additional app permissions on iPhone or Android, try to make the necessary changes before releasing the product.
+Additionally, if there are ways to make the feature work without requesting additional permissions on iPhone or Android, try to make the necessary changes before releasing the product.

 The same goes for iOS app permissions.
-Apple’s app permission settings let you send app permissions on iPhones and related devices when users are trying to access features that need special permissions.
+Apple’s permission settings let you send requests on iPhones and related devices when users are trying to access features that need special permissions.

 Explain Why You Need Permission on iOS and Android Devices